 If you thought level 7 Town Hall was impressive, you should see what level 8 brings.
 There will be five more Dark Spell, as well as Barbarian King levels.
 The strategies you used at the TH 7 will still be decent.

 Dark elixir will be simpler to come by thanks to better loot, as well as the other dark elixir Drill.
-That’s good news because you can remedy the lack of full upgrades to the Barbarian King and Dark units in the previous Town Hall level.
+That’s good news because you can remedy the lack of full upgrade to the Barbarian King and Dark units in the previous Town Hall level.

 At this stage, you will have more elixir than you need, but you need to keep farming for the final upgrades because you’ll be missing gold and dark elixir.
 Farming these two should be your priority.
 Here’s a quick list of improvements you need on this level: